Mon - Sun 24 Hour Towing

 How Often Should You Test Your Battery?

-2. When you bring your car for normal maintenance, such as an oil change, have the battery tested.
+When you bring your car for regular maintenance, such as an oil change, have the battery tested.
 Most stores will do it for free if you ask, so be sure to inquire.

 When Should Your Battery Be Replaced?

 Car batteries typically last 3-5 years on average.
 Three key elements influence the life of a car battery: time, heat, and vibration.
-So, to ensure that your car battery does not fail, have it checked regularly.
+So, to ensure your car battery does not fail, check it regularly.
 Double-check before agreeing to a car battery replacement if it is only recommended as part of a maintenance schedule.

 The Cause Of Sudden Battery Death

-1. Accidentally turning on the headlight lights, dome light, or audio system: A battery can be completely depleted overnight by using headlights or even a very faint dome light.
+- Accidentally turning on the headlight lights, dome light, or audio system: A battery can be depleted overnight using headlights or even a very faint dome light.
 So, make sure to check.

-2. Weather conditions: Due to hot and harsh weather conditions, battery leakage occurs.
+- Weather conditions: Battery leakage occurs due to hot and harsh weather conditions.
 Newer batteries are more resistant to high seasonal temperatures than older batteries.
 However, if your battery is older, extreme cold or heat might degrade its performance or even kill it!

-3. Battery drain: When the battery is not charged while driving, the car suffers from battery drain.
-Your alternator won’t be able to charge the battery adequately if it isn’t performing properly.
-An alternator can be rendered inoperable by loose or stretched belts, as well as worn tensioners.
+- Battery drain: When the battery is not charged while driving, the car suffers from battery drain.
+Your alternator won’t be able to capture the battery adequately if it isn’t performing correctly.
+An alternator can be rendered inoperable by loose or stretched belts and worn tensioners.

-4. Parasitic drains: Parasitic drains in the electrical system are capable of destroying batteries.
+- Parasitic drains: Parasitic drains in the electrical system can destroy batteries.
 Glove box and trunk lights that turn on or stay on when they shouldn’t are common drains.

-5. Loose connection: Battery connections that have corroded or become loose, might lead to the battery dying.
+- Loose connection: Battery connections that have corroded or become loose might lead to the battery dying.

 What Can You Do If Roadside Battery Replacement Is Required?